wuhan2020/api-server/CONTRIBUTING.md

 ![Tech Arch Diagram](https://www.lucidchart.com/publicSegments/view/6ab27659-257a-44ce-a478-46dad3328b9c/image.png)

-As the above Tech Arch diagram briefly shows (dot-line entities mean they are not there yet), this project is purely data-driven, the core layout looks like the following:
+As the above Tech Arch diagram shows (dot-line entities mean they are not there yet), this project is purely data-driven and the core layout looks like the following:

 ```
 src